10 reasons to vacation at Gulf State Park in Alabama

 Learn more about Gulf Shores and Orange Beach

-When you vacation at Gulf Shores State Park, check out some of the other great places in Gulf Shores and Orange Beach!
+When you vacation at Gulf State Park, check out some of the other great places in Gulf Shores and Orange Beach!

-- The Complete Gulf Shores and Orange Beach Restaurant Guide — many offer outdoor dining, allergy friendly menus and focus on locally sourced food.
+- The Complete Gulf Shores and Orange Beach Restaurant Guide: Many offer outdoor dining, allergy friendly menus and focus on locally sourced food.

-- OWA Foley — Alabama’s only theme park is just a short drive away in Foley, Alabama.
+- OWA Foley: Alabama’s only theme park is just a short drive away in Foley, Alabama.
 The park offers a variety of ticket options including evening only, non-rider, young kids and multi-day passes.

-- 5 Reasons to visit Gulf Shores and Orange Beach in the Fall — why shoulder season is even better at the beach.
+- 5 Reasons to visit Gulf Shores and Orange Beach in the Fall: Why shoulder season is even better at the beach.